 Two things.
 Firstly, email providers cannot read such an email.
 Therefore, there is a good chance that it will go straight to the SPAM folder, where it will join emails from the Nigerian prince and other SPAM greatest hits.
-Secondly, even if the email miraculously escapes SPAM filters, some email providers block images, so the first impression when opening the email will be – why is it empty?
+Secondly, even if the email miraculously escapes SPAM filters, some email providers block images so the first impression when opening the email will be – why is it empty?
 You can work around image blocking, but SPAM filters…?
 That is a tall order.

 So, maintain a balance and keep the text and eye candy ratio to 50/50 or 60/40.
-This way, you will get a visually strong email that still has something to show when the images get blocked and does not attract the attention of SPAM filters.
+This way, you will get a visually strong email that still has something to show when the images get blocked and do not attract the attention of SPAM filters.

 #6 Sending Emails with Large Attachments

 Wanting to be seen as generous can backfire, especially if your interpretation of generosity is large attachments.
 Public and private email providers tend to have size limits for attachments, so if your email has an attachment that exceeds that limit, the email will not be delivered.
-Furthermore, email providers can identity emails with a large attachment as potentially harmful and block it or mark it as spam.
+Furthermore, email providers can identify emails with a large attachment as potentially harmful and block it or mark it as spam.
 Again – not delivered.

 So, keep your attachments as small as possible or, better yet, do not attach anything at all.